Solutions Including Aggregation for DSCSA Timeline 2023

 2023 Requirements of DSCSA

-The pharmaceutical industry of America completed the serialization of all drugs project in 2017-2018.
+The pharmaceutical industry of America completed the serialization of all pharma projects in 2017-2018.
 The next most aggressive challenge is to ensure that serialized drugs are traceable within the supply chain.
 Serialized drugs need to be aggregated to make sure that the drugs are traceable in the supply chain.
 In addition, pharmaceutical manufacturers are required to install a VRS (Verification Router Services) system.

-Drugs on the US market and transport units that integrate these drugs (container case, bundle, pallet) have been serialized.
-But the DSCSA wants hierarchical aggregation of transport units.
+Pharmaceuticals on the US market and transport units that integrate these drugs (container case, bundle, pallet) have been serialized.
+But the DSCSA Timeline wants hierarchical aggregation of transport units.
 What does this mean?

 You can find our detailed article about this topic here.